 Physics for Scientists and Engineers: A Strategic Approach, 3rd Ed. by Randall Knight, Addison Wesley (ISBN 0321740904)

-On-Line Homework: all students are required to register, at no charge for the fall 2015 semester, with Expert TA, using our Class Code: 7349ED-14P.
+On-Line Homework: all students are required to register, at no charge for the spring 2016 semester, with Expert TA, using our Class Code: USH19KY-74F78D-1CQ.

 Turning Point Student Response Clicker: During most of the lecture meetings, questions will be posed that earn credit toward your course grade when responses are entered using a Turning Point clicker registered to your WKU student ID number.
 Partial credit will be given for participation and full credit for correct answers.
-See this video from WKU Instructional Technology for instructions on how to register your clicker on Blackboard for the course.
+Register your clicker through the Turning Technologies Registration Tool, located under the TOOLS menu on our Blackboard course site.